Collective farming: Iroquois and Huron of North America

 The Huron had an essentially communal system of land ownership.
-The French Catholic missionary Gabriel Sagard described the fundamentals.
+French Catholic missionary Gabriel Sagard described the fundamentals.
 The Huron had "as much land as they need[ed]."
 As a result, the Huron could give families their own land and still have a large amount of excess land owned communally.
 Any Huron was free to clear the land and farm on the basis of usufruct.
-He maintained possession of the land as long as he continued to actively cultivate and tend the fields.
-Once he abandoned the land, it reverted to communal ownership, and anyone could take it up for themselves.
+They maintained possession of the land as long as they continued to actively cultivate and tend the fields.
+Once they abandoned the land, it reverted to communal ownership, and anyone could take it up for themselves.
 While the Huron did seem to have lands designated for the individual, the significance of this possession may be of little relevance; the placement of corn storage vessels in the longhouses, which contained multiple families in one kinship group, suggests the occupants of a given longhouse held all production in common.

 The Iroquois had a similar communal system of land distribution.
 The tribe owned all lands but gave out tracts to the different clans for further distribution among households for cultivation.
 The land would be redistributed among the households every few years, and a clan could request a redistribution of tracts when the Clan Mothers' Council gathered.
 Those clans that abused their allocated land or otherwise did not take care of it would be warned and eventually punished by the Clan Mothers' Council by having the land redistributed to another clan.
 Land property was really only the concern of the women, since it was the women's job to cultivate food and not the men's.
 The Clan Mothers' Council also reserved certain areas of land to be worked by the women of all the different clans.
 Food from such lands, called kěndiǔ"gwǎ'ge' hodi'yěn'tho, would be used at festivals and large council gatherings.

 Russian Empire

 The obshchina (общи́на, literally: "commune") or mir (мир, literally: "society" (one of the meanings)) or Selskoye obshestvo (сельское общество ("Rural community", official term in the 19th and 20th century) were peasant communities, as opposed to individual farmsteads, or khutors, in Imperial Russia.
 The term derives from the word о́бщий, obshchiy (common).

 The vast majority of Russian peasants held their land in communal ownership within a mir community, which acted as a village government and a cooperative.
 Arable land was divided into sections based on soil quality and distance from the village.
 Each household had the right to claim one or more strips from each section depending on the number of adults in the household.
-The purpose of this allocation was not so much social (to each according to his needs) as it was practical (that each person pay his taxes).
-Strips were periodically re-allocated on the basis of a census, to ensure equitable share of the land.
-This was enforced by the state, which had an interest in the ability of households to pay their taxes.
+The purpose of this allocation was not so much social (providing to each according to their needs) as it was practical (ensuring that each person pay their taxes).
+Strips were periodically reallocated on the basis of a census, to ensure equitable share of the land.
+This reallocation was enforced by the state, which had an interest in the households' ability to pay their taxes.